cmpe226/DATABASE/README.md

 # DATABASE_Design
 The "ERD" and the "SCHEMA" are purely based on the MARK's ERD(our last meeting)

-## FEATURE WE USE IN OUR DATABASE :
+## FEATURE WE USED IN OUR DATABASE :

 * **TRANSACTION QUERY**
   *  usercreations